John Lisle (died 1429): Later life and death

 John Lisle died on 17 February 1429, apparently in London, just two days after making his will.
 His final bequests included instructions for his burial in the church of St. Nicholas at Chute, and a small donation of 3s.
 4d. to St. Benedict’s Church at Baynard’s Castle on the Thames.
 Lisle's will also made provisions for his family, including his widow and six children—five sons and three daughters.
 His eldest son, also named John, was to receive his best horse, while the remaining children were left over 200 sheep and seven cows.

 Legacy and succession

 Though John Lisle did not achieve significant renown during his lifetime, his legacy continued through his children.
-His eldest son, also John Lisle, would go on to have a much more active career.
+His eldest son, John Lisle Jr., would go on to have a much more active career.
 The younger John was knighted and served as a Member of Parliament for Hampshire in 1433 and 1449.
 He also married into the prominent family of William, Lord Botreaux, further enhancing the family's standing.